Here are a number of questions frequently asked by visitors planning to attend our open days.

 Will I receive confirmation of my booking?

 Yes.
 Within 24 hours of registering for an open day you will receive a confirmation email giving additional programme information and travel advice.
-If you do not receive a confirmation email please ensure that you have entered all details correctly in your VIP web page, it might also be useful to check your ‘junk’ or ‘spam’ folders.
+If you do not receive a confirmation email please ensure that you have entered all your details correctly.
+It might also be useful to check your ‘junk’ or ‘spam’ folders.
 All further communications regarding our open days will also be sent via email.
 Any questions about this please contact firstname.lastname@example.org

 Do I need to register on the day?